 - Define HCC and episode group-specific risk adjustors using service and diagnosis information found on the patient's Medicare claims history in the 180-day period prior to the episode trigger day (or the timing specified in the "RA\Details" tab of the Measure Codes List file) for certain billing codes that indicate the presence of a procedure, condition, or characteristic. - Define other risk adjustors that rely upon Medicare beneficiary enrollment and assessment data as follows: - Identify patients who are originally "Disabled without ESRD" or "Disabled with ESRD" using the original reason for joining Medicare field in the Medicare beneficiary EDB. - Identify patients with ESRD if their enrollment indicates ESRD coverage, ESRD dialysis, or kidney transplant in the Medicare beneficiary EDB in the lookback period. - Identify patients who have spent at least 90 days in a long-term care institution without having been discharged to the community for 14 days, based on LTC MDS assessment data, during the lookback period. - Drop risk adjustors that are defined for less than 15 episodes nationally for each subgroup to avoid using very small samples. - Categorize patients into age ranges using their date of birth information in the Medicare beneficiary EDB.
 If an age range has a cell count less than 15, collapse this in the next adjacent age range category towards the reference category (65-69). - Run an ordinary least squares (OLS) regression model to estimate the relationship between all the risk adjustment variables and the dependent variable, the standardized observed episode cost, to obtain the risk-adjusted expected episode cost.
-A separate OLS regression is run for each episode sub-group nationally. - Winsorize expected costs as follows. - Assign the value of the 0.5th percentile to all expected episode costs below the 0.5th percentile.
+A separate OLS regression is run for each episode sub-group nationally.

 &lt;sup>11 CMS uses an HCC risk adjustment model to calculate risk scores.
 The HCC model ranks diagnoses into categories that represent conditions with similar cost patterns.
 Higher categories represent higher predicted healthcare costs, resulting in higher risk scores.
-There are over 9,700 ICD-10-CM codes that map to one or more of the 86 HCC codes included in the CMS-HCC V24 model.
+The 86 HCC codes included in the CMS-HCC V24 model are mapped to thousands of ICD-10-CM diagnosis codes.